Justice For The Family Of Michael Powell

 These Questions Include:

-1. The family of in unit 8 had a history of taking Michael without permission.
+1. The family involved had a history of taking Michael without permission.
 First, they took him to the movies without my knowledge.
 After frantically inquiring all through the neighborhood, I had to drive to the movie theater and search among the aisles to find him to bring him home.
 The next time they wanted to take him to the movies, I refused till they discussed the details with me.
 I agreed to let him go early in the evening but they failed to have him home till one in the morning.
 I was extremely unhappy about that.
-Since I had been crystal clear that my permission was required for them to take him anywhere else, why was it taken so lightly by the police that unit 8 took Michael without asking me?
+Since I had been crystal clear that my permission was required for them to take him anywhere else, why was it taken so lightly by the police that these people took Michael without asking me?

-2. Michael had special needs and required extra supervision and unit 8 and unit 1 knew that.
+2. Michael had special needs and required extra supervision and everyone knew that.
 At the funeral, we learned that Michael had read for the first time out loud just one week before his untimely death.
 He had always attended special classes.
 Michael needed extra help to understand things.
-Why was this ignored and the boy in unit 1, the 17-year-old boy treated as a buddy when their abilities to appreciate the dangers of life differed by much more than their years?
+Why was this ignored and the boy and the 17-year-old boy treated as a buddy when their abilities to appreciate the dangers of life differed by much more than their years?

 6. Michael could not swim so his healthy fear of water challenges the verity of the boy's story that this fearful non-swimmer jumped into the water.
 He did not like to walk into water unless he could see the bottom and would not jump into pools.
 Did you ask the boys about that?